- Shakopee High School

 Q: How many credits?

-A: 6 Shakopee High School elective credits and 3 - 9 college credits through Normandale Community College, St. Cloud State University, or Hennepin Technical College depending on program.
-See the individual program guide for more information.Q: How much does it cost?A: There is no tuition for concurrently enrolled college credits.Q: Is transportation provided?A: Students may transport themselves with parent permission or work with CAPS Staff to find transportation to the host site and internship.
+A: 6 Shakopee High School elective credits and 2 - 9 college credits through Normandale Community College or St. Cloud State University depending on program.
+See the individual program guide for more information.Q: How much does it cost?A: There is no cost to student or families for concurrently enrolled college credits.Q: Is transportation provided?A: Students may transport themselves with parent permission or work with CAPS Staff to set up transportation to the host site and internship.

 - Healthcare & Medicine | St. Francis Regional Medical Center